mbkupfer/Brians-Job-Search/README.md

   --job-title JOB_TITLE
   --query-date-range {d,w,m}, --qdr {d,w,m}
-                        Limit searches to the last day (d; default), week (w), or month (m)
+                        Limit searches to the last day (d; default), week (w), or month (m) --sites SITES         Text file for customizing the sites that are used.
 ```

 **Example**